 |Required Education||Bachelor's degree at minimum; graduate education needed for many jobs|

 |Job Outlook (2012-2022)||6% (for all types of chemists)|

 |Key Skills||Organizational, communication, analytical, critical thinking, problem solving|

 Food Manufacturing Industry

 Chemical science has been used to develop ways to preserve, process and improve food so it can be safer and more flavorful.
 As a food scientist, you work to develop new products with an eye on cost reduction and devising new flavor profiles.
-The BLS reports that as of May 2013, the average salary for food scientists was $65,340 per year.
+The BLS reports that as of May 2014, the average salary for food scientists and technologists was $66,870 per year.